Melanie Connell PT, MPT, MTC, CHC

-I launched my clinic with a very clear mission: to provide a remedy for people stuck in the pain cycle, so they can find freedom from pain and gain freedom of movement.
+I launched my clinic with a very clear mission: to provide a remedy for people sidelined by persistent pain and injuries.
 My own health journey of infertility, hormonal issues, hypothyroid, and migraines led me to search for holistic practitioners that:

 Schedule Your Free Discovery Visit